Strongest Wood Glue: What Are The 9 Best Woodworking Glues?

 2. Titebond lll Ultimate Wood Glue (16fl oz)

-Titebond ultimate wood glue is user-friendly and has good initial tack.
+Titebond Ultimate wood glue is user-friendly and has a good initial grab.
 It also has Type-1 water resistance, making it suitable for indoor and outdoor project use.
-Being food-safe, Titebond's popular wood glue option may be worth the extra expense.
+Being food-safe, this popular wood glue option may be worth the extra expense.

 Pros: